finne132/LIRI/README.md

 TWITTER_ACCESS_TOKEN_KEY=your twitter access token key goes here TWITTER_ACCESS_TOKEN_SECRET=your twitter access token secret goes here
 ```
-4. Save the .env file
+5. Save the .env file to the root directory of the program
-5. run npm -i
-   * this will install all of the node packages that this program needs to run

 # HOW TO USE LIRI
 1. Syntax